null2264/dotfiles/README.md

 > [!WARNING]
 > This section is still WIP!

 First time setup only: run `./pre-bootstrap` then follow the instruction.
+(Or run `./pre-bootstrap - > ~/.config/zsh/include/dotfiles`)

 ## Recommended Project/Software
 - TBSM